Shape-specific fluctuations of an active colloidal interface: Results

 The growth and roughness exponents, respectively characterizing the height fluctuations in regimes (iii) and (iv) are:

-From \eqref{eq:exp_cshape} and Fig.~\ref{fig3}, we find that regimes (iii) and (iv) exhibit a clear FV scaling with a roughness exponent $\alpha_h$ and a dynamic exponent $z_h=\frac{\alpha_h}{\beta_h} \approx 0.6$.
-To our knowledge this set of exponents does not correspond to any previously reported universality class.
-We thus interpret this as a novel ``CI roughness" scaling, distinct to those found for either circular or flat interfaces \cite{takeuchi2010universal, family1985scaling}.
-The reason for the super-ballistic exponent arises from the fact that as the C-shape formation takes place, displacements of each monomer from the mean is enhanced in either direction (along the x-axis) along the chain.
+From \eqref{eq:exp_cshape1}, \eqref{eq:exp_cshape2} and Fig.~\ref{fig3}, we find that the regimes (iii) and (iv) exhibit a clear FV scaling with a roughness exponent $\alpha_h$ and a dynamic exponent $z_h=\frac{\alpha_h}{\beta_h} \approx 0.52$.
+To the best of our knowledge, this set of exponents does not correspond to any previously reported universality class.
+We thus interpret this as a novel ``C-shape roughness" scaling, distinct to those found for either circular or flat interfaces \cite{takeuchi2010universal, family1985scaling}.
+The super-ballistic exponent can be appreciated by noting that as the C-shape formation takes place, displacements of each monomer from the mean is enhanced in either direction (along the x-axis) along the chain.
 These squared deviations from the mean height are in addition symmetric along the y-axis. $l_c$ is clearly enhanced due to this symmetry.
-It is to be noted that in a conventional ballistic scaling one simply has uni-directional deviations along the propulsion axis; in our system this is applicable to the mean $h(y)$; clearly $l_c$ in this case is smaller than for a symmetric C-shape.
+It is to be noted that in a conventional ballistic scaling one simply has uni-directional deviations along the propulsion axis; in our system this is applicable to the mean $h(y)$; clearly $l_c$ in this case is smaller than that for a symmetric C-shape.
 We suggest that these combined effects give rise to the super-ballistic growth exponent $\beta_h$.
-The presence of a super-ballistic exponent can be rationalized via a mean-field analysis of the EOM \ref{eq:dyn}.
+The emergence of a super-ballistic exponent can be rationalized via a linearised analysis of the EOM \ref{eq:dyn}.
 This is presented in Appendix \ref{sec:app_super_ball}.
-It is to be noted that varying $\tau_r$ changes the time at which super-ballistic growth sets in (exponent and roughness is unchanged). \\
+It is to be noted that varying $\tau_r$ changes the time at which super-ballistic growth sets in (exponent and roughness is unchanged).
 The roughness exponent $\alpha_h$, on the other hand, indicates the relative growth of height fluctuations when $l_c$ spans the system size.
-Here, the system is is at $\sim 10^{2} \tau_f$ and the C-shape is fully formed.
-The value that we report is thus quite appreciably larger than those reported in EW \cite{edwards1982surface}, KPZ \cite{kardar1986dynamic} and most numerical deposition models such as for instance the solid-on-solid growth model \cite{kim1991surface}.
+Here, the system is at $\sim 10^{2} \tau_f$ and the C-shape is fully formed.
+We note that the value we report for $\alpha_h \approx 0.9$ is greater than the standard roughness exponent encountered in dynamics without height conservation ($\alpha_h \approx 0.5$)~\cite{edwards1982surface, kardar1986dynamic} and smaller than that in models with height conservation~($\alpha_h \approx 1.5$)\cite{ sarma1991new}.
+We elaborate on these findings further in Sec.~\ref{sec:summ}.